 You can get help on each single page on the admin panel.
 We never know there is a categories to tags and vice versa converter available within WordPress import section until we read this help.
 We bet you will also find lots of treasure by reading this hidden help menu.

-Similar to help menu, “Screen Options” menu is another hidden treasure.
+Similar to help menu, “Screen Options” menu is another hidden treasure in Classic Editor interface.
 You can find the screen options menu next to help menu just below the top right corner.
 This menu will be available only on the applicable screens and not on all.
 For example, you will not find screen options on “Tools” or “Settings” menu pages.
-It can be seen on the important screens like WordPress visual editor, which you can see when editing the posts and pages.
+It can be seen on the important screens like WordPress Classic editor, which you can see when editing the posts and pages.

 On visual editor screen, you can do the followings with “Screen Options” menu.